 Determining whether you are entitled to compensation for injuries caused by a product involves several questions.
 Was the product defective when you bought it?
 Were you using it in a reasonable manner?
 When did you suffer your injuries?
 Was the defect the cause of your injuries?

 When a product is designed or built in a shoddy, haphazard manner, it is no surprise when it leads to injuries.
-To maximize profit, corporations may cut corners on design, materials and safety testing.
+Not all companies have your best interests at heart when they release a product.
+To maximize profit, large corporations may cut corners on design, materials, and safety testing.
+It is also possible for them to allow a product with defective design to store shelves.
 Dangerous products are sold to consumers because the makers of these products do not take the time and spend the money to make sure they are safe.
 When you are injured by one of these products that is defective, you deserve to be compensated.

 The amount of compensation you are owed depends on many factors.
 We must determine the extent of your injuries, whether those injuries will prevent you from working, the negligence of the parties responsible for the defective product reaching you and more before we can begin to estimate the likely value of your claim.